 The DNP is a 32 credit Post MSN program.

-For a general curriculum plan and a detailed curriculum plan for the current DNP cohort, please review the Plan of Study information.
+For a detailed curriculum plan for the current DNP cohort, please review the Plan of Study information.

 The DNP program requires students to complete a scholarly DNP Project under the direction of a DNP Project Faculty and DNP Project Practice Mentor.
 The DNP Project exemplifies the culmination of advanced nursing knowledge and expertise in clinical practice at doctoral level intensity.

 The DNP program is primarily a distance learning program.
 Please review the computer requirements for distance learning to ensure your computer and communications hardware and software meets or exceeds Villanova’s distance learning requirements.

-The distance learning classes will be offered online two nights a week Monday through Friday between the hours of 4:30 p.m. and 9:30 p.m.
+The distance learning classes will be offered online Tuesday and Thursday between the hours of 6:30 p.m. and 8:30 p.m.
 EST for full-time study, and one night a week for part-time study.

-The DNP program is designed to prepare APRNs with the highest level of education in nursing practice.
-DNPs may teach in academic settings however the course work does not prepare the APRN with the science of pedagogy.
+The DNP program is designed to prepare APRNs and nurse administrators with the highest level of education in nursing practice.
+DNPs may teach in academic settings however the course work does not prepare the DNP student with the science of pedagogy.
 Students interested in receiving courses in education may consider a Post Master’s certificate to build on their clinical degree.
 Students may also consider our PhD program which prepares teacher-scholars for academic settings.

 No. GRE scores are not required.